Advising | Department of Biology | The University of Vermont(title)

 Biology faculty are familiar with the coursework and requirements you need to complete in order to achieve your biology degree, and they will work with you to design coursework that best meets your goals.
-In addition, your advisor will help enhance your relationship with the university and help you meet the general graduation requirements for your degree path.
-Your advisor can help you select courses, walk you through the organization and policies of UVM, and help keep you on track towards fulfilling the requirements you need to graduate.

-As a first year student, you'll be responsible for attending manditory advisory meetings and optional drop-in hours, in which you can ask your advisor any questions you have about courses, registration, and more.
+As a first-year student, you'll be responsible for attending manditory advisory meetings and optional drop-in hours, in which you can ask your advisor any questions you have about courses, registration, and more.
 All first-year students are assigned to the department's designated first-year advisor that will help you with course selection your first year.
 We know that meeting consistently with your advisor is a great way to help you stay on track academically, so you won't be able to sign up for spring semester courses until you have met with your first-year advisor to go over course selection.
 During your sophomore year, you will be re-assigned to one primary advisory with expert knowledge of your major (biology, zoology, biological science).

 If your major is biology, zoology, or biological science in the College of Arts and Sciences, you will be assigned a biology faculty member as your advisor.
-If your major is Neuroscience or Environmental Science, your advisor will be either from Biology or from another participating department.
+If your major is Neuroscience or Environmental Science, your advisor will be either from biology or from another participating department.

 Biology and zoology minors or students considering a minor/major who would like advice are welcome to make an appointment with the Department Chair or the Director of Undergraduate Studies, or to reach out informally to professors they know in the department.